TarodBOFH/tarodbofh.github.io/_drafts/simple-strategies-to-manage-techdebt-part-1.md

 The most senior or historic engineers on the team did not notice lack of documentation or tests as technical debt (after all they were the technical experts and owners of the repositories), but the product owners were seeing some slowness onboarding new engineers on the team.
-On the other hand, the product owners were not aware of some technical deficiencies (or if they were they thought they had no impact at all), but the engineers were not happy with some old tools, libraries and patterns used.
+On the other hand, the product owners had not noticed some technical deficiencies (or if they were they thought there was almost no impact) as technical debt, but the engineers were not happy with some old tools, libraries and patterns used.

-Although when written as above it might be clear a relationship exists between the pairs, it needed an external feedback to make the whole team aware of it.
+Although when reading above examples it might be clear a relationship exists between the pairs, it needed an external feedback to make the whole team aware of it.
+It was not a problem of communication between engineers and product owners, it was just that they were not able to align themselves nor see the impacts of each other worries or the relation with parts of their code.

 So we gathered together again, this time hands-on to try to find the best approach to the problems they were facing: